Car Crashes Caused by Dangerous Road Conditions

 It is only after the claim has been denied or if a certain amount of time has passed and no further action has been taken that an injured party can file a claim in court.
 In many cases, the parties are able to work out an agreement during settlement proceedings, which can cut down significantly on court costs.Collecting Compensation

-Holding government entities responsible for poor road maintenance can be difficult, but if an injured party is successful, he or she may be able to obtain reimbursement for medical expenses, lost wages, loss of future income, and pain and suffering.Contact an Experienced Monroe Car Crash Attorney Today
+Holding government entities responsible for poor road maintenance can be difficult, but if an Atlanta lawyer is successful on behalf of an injured victim, he or she may be able to obtain reimbursement for medical expenses, lost wages, loss of future income, and pain and suffering.Contact an Experienced Car Crash Attorney Today

-If you live Monroe or elsewhere in Walton County and were recently injured in a car crash that was caused by a defective road condition, please contact The Angell Law Firm, LLC at (770) 217-4954 to schedule a free consultation with a dedicated attorney who can help explain your legal options.
+If you live Monroe or elsewhere in Walton County and were recently injured in a car crash caused by a dangerous road condition, please contact The Angell Law Firm, LLC at (770) 217-4954 to schedule a free consultation with a dedicated attorney who can help explain your legal options.